Italian Immigration to America in the 1850s

 As an elementary school first grader, I learned the words of the Lazarus sonnet The New Colossus as a song.
 We sang it, all six grades together, at holiday assemblies and for visiting dignitaries.
 In addition, it was always presented by our capital-city's youth choir in annual music festivals each spring, the words of Liberty herself particularly moving:

-Millions across the globe are still tired and poor, huddled in oppression, and yearning to breathe free.
-The New Colossus has on its plaque the mezuzah that protects and blesses the entrance into the House of America with the sacred texts of Hope and Freedom.
-Emma Lazarus was the evangelist of America and Liberty as an example to the world.
+The New Colossus has on its plaque the Hebrew mezuzah that protects and blesses the entrance into the House of America with sacred texts.

 © 2007 Patty Inglish